-One of the essential foods served during a Passover seder is the charoset.
+One of the essential foods of a Passover seder is charoset.
 Also spelled haroset, this mixture represents both the suffering of the Israelites and their redemption.

 Charoset looks like mortar, a reminder of the bricks and mortar the Israelites used to build cities for Pharoah during their enslavement.
 But it also represents fruit orchards, where the Israelite women went to give birth to their children in hiding during the enslavement in Egypt, when Pharoah’s decrees would have put their male newborns at risk of being taken away.
 (Remember the Old Testament story of Moses in the bullrushes, hidden from view?)